Advocacy Priorities

 Municipal Advocacy

-TAPA is the founder of the annual Arts Day at the City.
+TAPA is the founder of the annual Arts Day at the City, now called Arts Week at the City.
 For over a decade TAPA has been committed to working together with the city of Toronto and Toronto City Councillors to build sustainable support for arts & culture; with a particular focus on theatre, dance and opera that reflects the TAPA membership.
 Our efforts and hard work have gleaned positive results, and we continue to be motivated in the ongoing process to educate and shape an equitable and healthy future that supports and nurtures the cultural sector.

 Toronto Arts Council

 Originally named the Toronto Arts Council / Toronto Arts Foundation Advocacy Committee was formed in 2009.
-Jacoba Knaapen has represented TAPA since the inception of the Committee.
 The Network was later reconstituted as the Toronto Arts Council and Foundation Advocacy Network in 2018.
-Toronto Arts Council and Foundation’s Advocacy Network is a hub for members to share insights, promote existing advocacy campaigns and come together as a sector to form new and consistent messaging about issues that affect the arts at large.
+Toronto Arts Council and Foundationโs Advocacy Network is a hub for members to share insights, promote existing advocacy campaigns and come together as a sector to form new and consistent messaging about issues that affect the arts at large.
 It is non-partisan and focused on national, provincial and municipal arts awareness and advocacy initiatives.

 Current documents